lucprincen/lucidian-tides/Sessions/11 - Session 11.md

 We suggest Willow asks if Bram is interested in a drink later on.
 Asking if Bram wants to join us there later, he gets flustered at the mentioning of the name.
 Bram had been drinking quite a bit lately, as he has trouble sleeping since coming back from Avernus.

 At the mention of the Myriad, Bram gets more panicked and even tries to cast Suggestions on Stormbreaker.

+Fight

+Bram surrenders finally, confesses that he has been drinking and gambling a bit too much to compensate the lack of sleep.
+Racked up a debt.
+Someone from the Myriad asked if the Myriad could see to it that the mine could be expanded.
+Abused Bram's rank within the tannery to